nephila/djangocms-blog/docs/features/meta.rst

             {% block meta %}{% endblock meta %}
             ...

   c.
-If you are also using ``djangocms-page-meta`` use this bas base template to make the two packages interoperable:
+If you are also using ``djangocms-page-meta`` use this base template to make the two packages interoperable:

      .. code-block:: html+django
          :name: base_c.html